currawong-project/libcw/README.md

 ### TODO:

+- Eliminate the value() custom proc_t function and replace it by setting a 'delta flag' on the variables that change.
+Optionally a linked list of changed variables could be implemented to avoid having to search for changed variable values - although this list might have to be implemented as a thread safe linked list.

+- Allow proc's to send messages to the UI.
+Implementation: During exec() the proc builds a global list of variables whose values should be passed to the UI.
+Adding to the list must be done atomically, but removing can be non-atomic because it will happen at the end of the network 'exec' cycle when no proc's are being executed.
+See cwMpScNbQueue push() for an example of how to do this.

+- Allow min/max limits on numeric variables.

 - Add a 'doc' string-list to the class desc.

+- Try using adding 'time' type and 'cfg' types to a 'log:{...}' stmt.

+- print_network_fl and print_proc_dict_fl should be given from the command line.
+  (but it's ok to leave them as cfg flags also)

+- Add 'doc' strings to all proc classes.

+- Add 'doc' strings to user-defined proc data structure.

+- It is an error to specify a suffix_id on a poly network proc because the suffix_id's are generated automatically.
+  This error should be caught by the compiler.

+- How do user defined procedures handle suffix id's?

+- Add a 'preset' arg to 'poly' so that a preset can be selected via the owning network.
+  Currently it is not possible to select a preset for a poly.

+- Automatic assignment of sfx_id's should only occur when the network is a 'poly'.
+  This should be easy to detect.

 - When a var value is given to var_create() it does not appear to channelize the var if value is a list.
 Is a value ever given directly to `var_create()`?